fabianegli/singlecell_proteomics/README.md

 **NB: This is repository aims to provide everything needed to rerun the original Jupyter notebook.
-I am not connected to the [Theis Lab](https://github.com/theislab) and work on this repository in my free time.**
+I am not connected to the [Theis Lab](https://github.com/theislab) and work on this repository in my free time.
+There is not guarantee - implied or expressed - that this repository will allow a perfect reproduction of the results.**

 # Single-cell proteomics analysis in Python